 I try not to associate food with calories, counts, being “good” or “bad”.
 Feeding my body well means I have energy for working out and getting stronger.
 When you think of eating well, think of these two things… WHAT you eat, HOW you eat.

-HOW you eat - Eating well takes planning.
-Plan what you are going to buy, bring your meals/snacks with you, and keep track of times when you are planning to go “off path”.
+HOW you eat - Eating well takes prepping and planning.
+Plan what you are going to buy, and prep your meals/snacks with you.
 Failing to plan makes me more susceptible to making impulsive food choices so planning is just as important as what I decide to eat.
-I bring a list to the grocery store and stick to it.
-I bring my food on-the-go and that’s what I choose to have.

 Have a positive relationship with food!
-You are absolutely in control of what you put in your mouth.
 The more consistently you eat well, the better you feel, and the more it becomes second nature.

 [ Comparisons ]

 Social media highlights carefully curated moments (perfect body, makeup, clothes, vacations etc).
 The pressure to look good is something that I think many women struggle with today.
-When I rediscovered fitness I’d see photos on IG that made me think “I wish I could look like that” and it bummed me out.
+While researching workouts on YouTube/Instagram I used to see people and think “I wish I could look like that” and it bummed me out.
 The bottom line is, you can’t be someone else.
 Use social media as inspiration but not to dictate your own path or timeline.

 turn negative to positive by B e l i e v i n g i n Y o u r O w n F i r e